-MPs are members of political parties and are elected under these party labels and on the party manifesto.
-These members share policy preferences and have common goals, but only up to a point.
-Within a party there is, in general, substantial preference heterogeneity on particular issues, with extreme and moderate MPs belonging to the same party.
-This creates a fundamental tension for party members between supporting the party's policy (selected by the party leadership), which will appeal to some but not to all, and pursuing their own preferred policy.
-Party leaders are, of course, well aware of this and will seek to devise incentives and rules to enforce party discipline, create party coherence and avoid mass rebellion on critical bills (Kam 2014).
-Party leaders can, in principle, pursue this goal by controlling selection of candidates to be fielded (select only candidates who will toe the party line), by controlling the policy agenda (make sure that proposals are agreeable to most party members), by fostering socialization (Crowe 1986), and by sharing and withholding the perks of government strategically.
+MPs are members of political parties and are elected under those party labels and on the party manifesto.
+The members share policy preferences and have common goals, but only up to a point.
+Within a party, in general, substantial preference heterogeneity on particular issues exists, with extreme and moderate MPs both belonging to the same party.
+Such heterogeneity creates a fundamental tension for party members between supporting the party's policy (selected by the party leadership), which will appeal to some but not to all, and pursuing their own preferred policy.
+Party leaders are, of course, well aware of that tension and will seek to devise incentives and rules to enforce party discipline, create party coherence and avoid mass rebellion on critical bills (Kam 2014).
+Party leaders can, in principle, pursue that goal by controlling the selection of candidates to be fielded (select only candidates who will toe the party line), by controlling the policy agenda (make sure that proposals are agreeable to most party members), by fostering socialization (Crowe 1986), and by sharing and withholding the perks of public office strategically.